watameln/creator-docs/content/en-us/chat/legacy/legacy-chat-system.md

   - **MessageCreatorModules** - Contains modules used to handle and format messages.
   - **ChatConstants** - Contains constants shared by the server and client.
   - **ChatSettings** - Stores various settings to configure different aspects of the [ChatWindow](../../chat/legacy/client-side-chat-modules.md#chatwindow).
-- **ChatLocalization** - Data structure that stores text translations.
+- **ChatLocalization** - A data structure that stores text translations.
 - **ChatServiceRunner** - This `Class.Script` runs the server component of the chat.
-In general this does not need to be modified to create custom chat behavior and functionality.
+In general, this does not need to be modified to create custom chat behavior and functionality.
 When the experience runs this gets cloned automatically into the `Class.ServerScriptService`.
-  `InsertDefaultModules` with value true, adding a **ChatModules** folder to your experience will automatically disable whisper chat and colored names.
+  `InsertDefaultModules` with the value true, adding a **ChatModules** folder to your experience will automatically disable whisper chat and coloured names.
 - **BubbleChat** - Displays user chat messages above their in-game avatar (if enabled).
 - **ChatScript** - This `Class.LocalScript` runs the client component of the chat.
 Like ChatServiceRunner, this should not need to be modified to customize chat.
 When the game runs this gets cloned automatically to the `Class.StarterPlayerScripts` .

-If a **ChatModules** Folder already exists in the `Class.Chat` engine service, the default chat modules (which implement whisper chat, colored names among other features) won't be inserted.
+If a **ChatModules** Folder already exists in the `Class.Chat` engine service, the default chat modules (which implement whisper chat, coloured names among other features) won't be inserted.
 To force insertion of default chat modules, insert a `Class.BoolValue` named **InsertDefaultModules** with `Class.BoolValue.Value` as `true` into the folder.

 ## Modifying (Forking) the Lua Chat System